 New cafe on the block – Dana, Sheffield

-There’s a new vegetarian cafe and coffee house coming to the city, well to Crookes to be precise.
-Co-owner Jenny Owen shared with me how Dana came into being and what we can look forward to.
+There’s a new cafe coming to the city, well to Crookes to be precise.
+Co-owner Jenny Owen shared with me how the vegetarian Dana came into being and what we can look forward to.

 Tell us all about Dana?

 We’re a bunch of friends who know each other through Sheffield Buddhist Centre in Walkley.
 We all got involved for different reasons, Rachel loves cooking and creating delicious vegan and veggie dishes, Dayavajra used to run the Evolution shop in town and wanted to do something different when that closed down.
 I’ve always wanted to run a cafe, I helped my friend Erica to start the Woodland Coffee Stop in Ecclesall Woods a few years ago while I was still teaching philosophy.
 Martin left a well paid job in HR to help with the project because he thought it would be fun to all work together creating something up in Crookes for the vegetarian crowd.